ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-If the same extension type appears more than once among the public extensions and the private extensions in the Leader's input share, then the Leader MUST ignore the report and MAY abort with error `invalidMessage`.
+If the same extension type appears more than once among the public extensions and the private extensions in the Leader's input share, then the Leader MUST discard the report and MAY abort with error `invalidMessage`.

 Validation of anti-replay and extensions is not mandatory during the handling of upload requests to avoid blocking on storage transactions or decryption of input